$ ($50 USD and under)

 Inside visits and special features are shown in UPPERCASE in the tour description.

-RIO DE JANEIRO.
-Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
+RIO DE JANEIRO Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
 Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the famous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
+Take the cog railway 2,300 feet up to the summit of Corcovado to view the famous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore on your own.
-Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.

-IGUASSU FALLS.
-Cross the border and visit the Argentine side of the falls.
-Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the rainforest.
+IGUASSU FALLS Cross the border for a visit to the Argentine side of Iguassu Falls.
+Begin with a short ride on the open-air Ecological Jungle Train through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
 Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

-LIMA–CUSCO–SACRED VALLEY.
-Fly to Cusco high in the Andes and upon arrival, descend into the Sacred Valley.
-Stop at AWANAKANCHA and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
-Continue to PISAC, a charming village with an famous INDIAN MARKET—a great place to buy souvenirs!
+LIMA–CUSCO–SACRED VALLEYFly to Cusco high in the Andes and upon arrival, descend into the Sacred Valley.
+Stop at Awanakancha and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
+Continue to Pisac, a charming village with a famous Indian market—a great place to buy souvenirs!
 Later, arrive at your hotel nestled in the Sacred Valley.